grpc-ecosystem/grpc-gateway/README.md

 * Method parameters in request path
 * Method parameters in query string
 * Mapping streaming APIs to JSON streams
+* Mapping HTTP headers with `Grpc-Metadata-` prefix to gRPC metadata

 ### Want to support
 But not yet.
-* Integrated authentication
+* Integrated authentication. #4
-* bytes and enum fields in path parameter
+* bytes and enum fields in path parameter. #5
-* Optionally generating the entrypoint
+* Optionally generating the entrypoint. #8
-* Optionally emitting API definition for [Swagger](http://swagger.io)
+* Optionally emitting API definition for [Swagger](http://swagger.io). #9

 ### No plan to support
 But patch is welcome.